-SMEs represent roughly 90% of businesses and more than 50% of employment worldwide.
-They play a critical role in ensuring economic growth, job creation, and the sustainability of our cities and countries.
-SMEs also feature heavily in larger companies’ supply chains, and with changing regulations, there is an increasing need for these businesses to report on their scope 3 emissions and to decarbonise beyond their own operations.
+SMEs represent roughly 90% of businesses and generate over 50% of employment.
+They play a critical role in ensuring economic growth, job creation, and the sustainability of our communities.
+SMEs also feature heavily in larger companies’ supply chains, and due to mandatory scope 3 emissions reporting, they face increasing pressure to report and reduce their emissions.

-Access to capital: Most SMEs need external financing to reduce emissions.
+Access to capital: The majority of SMEs require external financing to reduce emissions.

-Low carbon literacy: Targets and reporting requirements are complex and require carbon literacy, which most small business owners do not have.
+Low carbon literacy: Complex targets and reporting requirements demand carbon literacy—a skill most business owners lack.

-Lack of resources: Reporting also requires a significant time and financial investment.
+Lack of resources: Reporting also necessitates a significant investment of time and finances.

-Offering a marketplace of support services for a net zero transition.
+Support: Banks have a marketplace of services to facilitate a net zero transition.

 Download the report to discover more ways banks can support SMEs in the journey to net zero.